AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-lost sight of in the judge and tyrant, under the baneful reign of Augustinianism, that Deity was hated, and that Catholics transferred to Mary, and later, Protestants gave to Jesus that supreme love that is due alone to the Universal Father.[^72] For centuries in Christendom after the Alexandrine form of Christianity had waned, the Fatherhood of God was a lost truth, and most of the worst errors of the modern creeds are due to that single fact, more than to all other causes.
+lost sight of in the judge and tyrant, under the baneful reign of Augustinianism, that Deity was hated, and that Catholics transferred to Mary, and later, Protestants gave to Jesus that supreme love that is due alone to the Universal Father.[^70] For centuries in Christendom after the Alexandrine form of Christianity had waned, the Fatherhood of God was a lost truth, and most of the worst errors of the modern creeds are due to that single fact, more than to all other causes.

-It was during those happy years more than in any subsequent three centuries, that, as Jerome observed, \"the blood of Christ was yet warm in the breasts of Christians.\"[^73] Says the accurate historian, Cave, in his *Primitive Christianity*: \"Here he will find a piety active and zealous, shining through the blackest clouds of malice and cruelty;
-afflicted innocence triumphant, notwithstanding all the powerful or politic attempts of men or devils; a patience unconquerable under the biggest temptations ; a charity truly catholic and unlimited; a simplicity and upright carriage in all transactions; a sobriety and temperance remarkable to the admiration of their enemies; and, in short, he will see the divine and holy precepts of the Christian religion drawn down into action, and the most excellent genius and spirit of the Gospel breathing in the hearts and lives of these good old Christians.\"
+It was during those happy years more than in any subsequent three centuries, that, as **Jerome** observed, \"the blood of Christ was yet warm in the breasts of Christians.\"[^71] Says the accurate historian, **Cave**, in his *Primitive Christianity*: \"Here he will find a piety active and zealous, shining through the blackest clouds of malice and cruelty; afflicted innocence triumphant, notwithstanding all the powerful or politic attempts of men or devils; a patience unconquerable under the biggest temptations; a charity truly catholic and unlimited; a simplicity and upright carriage in all transactions; a sobriety and temperance remarkable to the admiration of their enemies; and, in short, he will see the divine and holy precepts of the Christian religion drawn down into action, and the most excellent genius and spirit of the Gospel breathing in the hearts and lives of these good old Christians.\"

-"Christianity,\" says Milman, "was almost from the first a Greek religion.
+"Christianity,\" says **Milman**, "was almost from the first a Greek religion.
 Its primal records were all written in the Greek language; it was promulgated with the greatest rapidity and success among nations either of Greek descent, or those which had been Grecized by the conquest of Alexander.
-In their polity the Grecian churches were a federation of republics."
-At the first, art, literature, life, were Greek, cheerful, sunny, serene.
-The Latin type of character was morose, gloomy, characterized, says Milman, by \"adherence to legal form; severe subordination to authority.
+In their polity the Grecian churches were a federation of republics."[^72] At the first, art, literature, life, were Greek, cheerful, sunny, serene.
+The Latin type of character was morose, gloomy, characterized, says **Milman**, by \"adherence to legal form;
+severe subordination to authority.
 The Roman Empire extended over Europe by a universal code, and by subordination to a spiritual Caesar as absolute as he was in civil obedience.
 Thus the original simplicity of the Christian polity was entirely subverted; its pure democracy became a spiritual autocracy.
-The presbyters developed into bishops, the bishop of Rome became pope, and Christendom reflected Rome.\" But during the first three centuries this change had not taken place. \"It is there, therefore, among the Alexandrine fathers that we are to look to find Christianity in its pristine purity.
+The presbyters developed into bishops, the bishop of Rome became pope, and Christendom reflected Rome.\"[^73] But during the first three centuries this change had not taken place. \"It is there, therefore, among the Alexandrine fathers that we are to look to find Christianity in its pristine purity.
 The language, organization, writers, and Scriptures of the church in the first centuries were all Greek.
 The Gospels were everywhere read in Greek, the commercial and literary language of the empire.
-The books were in Greek, and even in Gaul and Rome Greek was the liturgical language.
-The Octavius of Minucius Felix, and Novation on the Trinity, were the earliest known works of Latin Christian literature.\"[^74]
+The books were in Greek, and even in Gaul and Rome Greek was the liturgical language. *The Octavius* of **Minucius Felix**, and **Novation** on the Trinity, were the earliest known works of Latin Christian literature.\"[^74]

 ## An Impressive Thought.